 In Milan, visitors will also find special cocktail bars, in the wake of jazz bars (such as the Bachelite cLab or the Lu’bar) or speakeasy-style (we recommend the Sacrestia Farmacia Alcolica).

 In short, just choose a theme, do a little research and you will see that it is all too easy to enjoy the "evening of a lifetime" in Milan, side by side with the locals.

-5. Eat traditional food in a trattoria
+8. Milan like a local: eat traditional food in a trattoria